 Public Access

-The Clarity Data Analysis tool now has the capability to embed visualizations and tables, with a live data connection, on public websites without compromising client privacy.
+The Clarity Data Analysis tool has the capability to embed visualizations and tables with live data connections on public websites, without compromising client privacy.
 Currently, Public Access is available on the following models:

-Each of these models have been designed in a way that is difficult to inadvertently expose personal identifying information.
-Although Looker provides the option to enable “Public Access” for other models, we do not recommend it as only the models listed above have an extra layer of obfuscation in their architecture.
+Each of these models has been designed in a way that is difficult to inadvertently expose personal identifying information.
+Although Looker provides the option to enable “Public Access” for other models, we do not recommend it, as only the models listed above have an extra layer of obfuscation in their architecture.

 This article will describe how to make a visualization or table available for public access.
 It will not cover embedding visualizations into a web page.